emqx/neuron-docs/en_US/reference/http-api.md

-# API
+# HTTP API

-Neuron 将为 IIoT 平台提供一系列 API 服务，用于查询基本信息、控制网关行为或设置轮询配置。 IIoT 平台必须通过向 Neuron 发送请求消息来启动通信。 通过返回，Neuron 将返回所需的信息或执行相应的操作。 如果有错误，将返回一个错误代码来说明失败的原因。
+Neuron provide a series of API services for IIoT platform, to query the basic information, to control gateway behaviors or to setup the polling configuration.
+IIoT platform can initiate the communication by sending request message to Neuron.
+By return, Neuron would send back the required information or execute the deserved action.
+If there is error, a error code would be returned to tell the reason of failure.

-## 值
+## Value

 ### Baud